 NEC can provide just the source, a complete injector system, or anything in-between.
 Contact NEC for more information on SNICS injector systems.

 The maintenance period of the SNICS II is dependent on beam type and beam current produced.
 However, customers reported 3-6 months between source maintenance, except for cathode change.
 This translates into well over 1000 hours of beam production time.

-The source is designed to allow the change of a cathode with minimal downtime.
-In Pelletron systems, it is common to change a cathode within 10 minutes from beam on target to beam on target.
+The lifetime of a cathode is highly dependent on the sputter rates.
+However, the source is designed to allow the change of a cathode without turning the source off.
+In Pelletron® systems, it is common to change a cathode within 10 minutes from beam on target to beam on target.

 Customers report emittances of the resulting negative ion beam from a SNICS II source from 3-5 πmm mR (MeV)1/2 for 80% of the beam, depending upon the beam mass.

 Examples of Negative Ion Beams Produced by SNICS II